an-dr/abcmake/README.md

 - `add_main_component(TARGETNAME [INCLUDE_DIR SOURCE_DIR])` - Add the executable component.
 It will link all components in the **components** folder automatically.
 Default include and source directories are **include** and **src** respectively.
 - `add_component(TARGETNAME [INCLUDE_DIR SOURCE_DIR SHARED])` - Add a component as a library.
 It will scan the same default directories as *add_main_component*.
-- `target_link_component (TARGETNAME COMPONENTPATH)` - Add a component to the target.
-Can be used for linking components between each other.
+- `target_link_components (TARGETNAME COMPONENTPATHS)` - Add components to the target.
+Can be used for linking components from custom directories and linking components between each other.
 - `target_sources_directory(TARGETNAME SOURCE_DIR)` - Add all sources from the directory